heptarch/heptarch.github.io/drafts/rbl2.md

 The goal of the core team is exploratory, not conclusive;
-they sketch out the global shape of the problem space, the technical lacunae, fruitful overlaps, roadblocks and avenues of attack.
+they sketch out the global shape of the problem space, the technical lacunae, fruitful overlaps, roadblocks and avenues of attack, rather than producing finished research.
 Once the core team reaches a threshold level of strategic clarity, core researchers partially decouple and start to build out the teams that will implement these strategies.
 But the core remains partially coupled in case --- as